cheetamaru/revisualized-app-for-discogs/README.md

 - [ ] Try to make width of a lone grid ajustable
 - [ ] Change cover size if its not a square (in cassettes)
 - [ ] Apply ddd principle to the project
+- [ ] Stylize error page

+## Bugs
+- [ ] On error page on userinput change blur occurs for some reason